 Unifying a global entertainment brand

-Netflix is the world’s leading streaming media service, serving over 65 million users in more than 50 countries worldwide and growing.
+Netflix is the world’s leading streaming media service, serving over 83 million users in more than 190 countries worldwide.
 One of the original innovators of streaming content, they’ve grown exponentially in the last five years.
 With an expanding slate of original series, high-profile acquisitions and an exploding user base, Netflix saw an opportunity to implement a cohesive visual system that could grow along with the brand.

 The Global Brand Team at Netflix partnered with us to develop this through-line: a conceptual and visual thread to unify every touchpoint.
 Our collective challenge was to create something broad enough for a global brand but still unique and identifiable.
 It had to marry the brand with the content.
 It had to be variable yet systematic and bulletproof.
 It had to be visually striking, adapt to any format, and hold up to interpretation by agencies and vendors around the globe.